 But local does not stop with food.
-Many of our gyms, yoga studios and restaurants are corporately owned as a franchise.
+Many of our gyms, yoga studios, and restaurants are corporately owned by a franchise.
 The business structure of such business is very different, and as a consumer we know it feels different to step into a family owned gym, restaurant or yoga studio.

-Daily deals are wonderful ways to get the word out for new clients.
+Seattle is also a growing town with increasing real estate prices and wages.
+Daily deals are wonderful ways to get the word out to new clients.
 I could not have grown my business with this speed without Groupon or Living Social.
 But I am extremely careful to only do deals for new customers only.
-I do my absolute best that if an existing customer accidentally buys a deal I honor the cash value of their purchase.
+I do my absolute best that if an existing customer accidentally buys a deal, I honor the cash value of their purchase.
 But as a small business, I simply cannot afford to open these super discount deals up for all customers; old and new.
 These daily deals take a major chunk of the proceeds of already heavily discounted prices.

-The choices that we make as consumers effect the society that we live in.
-Now as a small business owner, I know how hard daily deals are on restaurants.
+The choices that we make as consumers affect the society.
+Now as a small business owner, I know how hard daily deals are in restaurants.
 Restaurants are in a tougher place than yoga studios.
-They cannot track new vs old customers and they badly need business, so they stick with daily deals.
-I am happy to try a new restaurant with a daily deal, but if I like a small restaurant as a repeat customer I never use coupons.
+They cannot track new vs. old customers, and they badly need business, so they stick with daily deals.
+I am happy to try a new restaurant with a daily deal, but if I like a small restaurant as a repeat customer, I never use coupons.
 I try to support local businesses.
 This is definitely something that I did not understand till I owned my own business.

 In short this is Dora’s guideline for responsible Daily Deal shopping;

 1.)
 If you are new to the business – go buy it, they want you to try their business.

 2.)
 You have been there and you like them…. make sure to read the small print.
 If it is open to repeat customers ask following questions and let your moral ethical inner-self guide you to the right decision…